Asperger’s & Autism in Children

-Autism and learning disabilities and the behaviors associated with autism have a lot in common with the challenges experienced by neurotypical children.
-Therefore, many mainstream programs that help students with reading and learning challenges can help children with autism with two important provisos.
-The software must be:
+Autism and learning disabilities associated with autism have a lot in common with the challenges experienced by neurotypical children.
+However, for learning and reading software to be helpful for children on the autism spectrum the software must be:

-- Self-pacing — so that the child with autism can progress at his own pace.
+- Self-pacing — the child with autism can progress at his own pace.

-- Accessible — meaning that the child with autism can interact at the starting levels.
+- Accessible — the child with autism can manage the starting levels.

-Fast ForWord software has gained traction as an autism software that helps language, reading and social confidence.
-This is because it targets processing and its adaptive algorithms add speed and complexity at the child’s own pace.
+Fast ForWord software has gained traction as autism software that helps language, reading and social confidence.
+This is because it meets these criteria.
+It targets processing and its adaptive algorithms add speed and complexity at the child’s own pace.

 To learn more watch this video or call for a free consultation.

 Take our reading test